nicklockwood/iVersion/README.md

 ARC Compatibility
 ------------------

-iVersion does not use automatic reference counting, but can be converted using the ARC migration tool without any issues.

-However, in the interests of avoiding modifying the library (which may cause unknown bugs or problems later when upgrading to a new version) a better approach is to specify in your ARC project that iVersion's files should be excluded from the ARC validation process.
-To do that:

-1. Go to Project Settings, under Build Phases > Compile Sources
-2. Double-click the iVersion.m file and add the -fno-objc-arc compiler flag
+iVersion makes use of the ARC Helper library to automatically work with both ARC and non-ARC projects through conditional compilation.
+There is no need to exclude iVersion files from the ARC validation process, or to convert iVersion using the ARC conversion tool.

 Installation